How To Get Into Venture Capital: A Complete Guide

 • Senior Partner or General Partner

-To deeper on these roles and which one might be best to apply for, check out my article on venture capital career paths.
+To dig deeper on these roles and which one might be best to apply for, check out my article on venture capital career paths.

 Becoming A Venture Capitalist: 3 Primary Pathways

-While are there more broad steps you can take to kickstart your venture capital career (see the next section), there are three chief entry points.
+While there are more broad steps you can take to kickstart your venture capital career (see the next section), there are three chief entry points.

 To successfully establish your career, you’ll likely need to enter through one of them.